adamosman/Golang-REST-api/README.md

 ### Installing

-Navigate to the `client` folder and then install Node dependencies:
+Navigate to the `client` folder and then install the Node dependencies:
 ```
 $ cd ~/Golang-REST-api/client
 $ npm install